 Gone are the days of using tarps to cover your car.
 They don’t allow much airflow and can trap moisture inside.
 Bed sheets and dust covers are fine if you live in an area without much snowfall, but they don’t protect well from precipitation.
 If you aren’t parking your car in a storage unit or the garage, consider an automotive cover.

 One of the best ways to keep your car out of the frigid winter weather is to store it in a Store Here storage unit.
 Our vehicle storage units give you extra space to park your vehicles, whether you just need some extra space in your garage or whether you don’t have a garage at all and want to protect your car.
-Each unit is climate controlled, keeping your car out of dangerous temperature fluctuations which can cause damage.
+Each unit is temperature controlled, keeping your car out of dangerous temperature fluctuations which can cause damage.
 We also offer some of the best security features in the industry such as video surveillance and electronic gate access.